-- modifying classifiers to support weighted examples - ranking - linear regression - logistic regression (classifier) - ensemble approaches (boosting, bagging, ...) - random forests - Dig in more into Hadoop or the MapReduce framework. - Look at other machine learning techniques that could be implemented (e.g. ensemble approaches or multi-class classification) - Do an in depth timing experiment on one or more techniques and optimize our existing algorithms. - Data analysis - Do a more in-depth experiment of something we've covered already - Look at the performance of our current classifiers on a broad range of data sets - Look at the impact of feature selection over our classifiers - Explore some problem/issue/technique that we haven't dealt with in class (e.g what to do with data with missing feature values, collaborative filtering). - Try and tackle a problem data set and see how well you do.
+- modifying classifiers to support weighted examples - ranking - linear regression - logistic regression (classifier) - ensemble approaches (boosting, bagging, ...) - random forests - Do a more in-depth experiment of something we've covered already - Look at the performance of our current classifiers on a broad range of data sets - Look at the impact of feature selection over our classifiers - Explore some problem/issue/technique that we haven't dealt with in class (e.g what to do with data with missing feature values, collaborative filtering). - Try and tackle a problem data set and see how well you do.
 For example www.kaggle.com has some interesting data sets.
-If you go this route I expect more than just "I ran this classifier on this data set and got X accuracy."
+If you go this route I expect more than just "I ran this classifier on this data set and got X accuracy." - Implement some unsupervised learning approach(es).
+(You may have to read ahead/learn these on your own since we won't be talking about them until the end of class.